Menu

 PTA Differential

-Beginning in 2022, services provided “in whole or part” by PTA’s will be reimbursed at 85% of the PFS.
+Beginning in 2022, services provided “in whole or part” by PTA’s are reimbursed at 85% of the PFS.

 IN part is defined as >10% of the 15” code performed solely by PTA (not PT and PTA together).
 If the PT and the PTA each perform billable time for the same CPT code, the services can be reported on separate claim lines with the appropriate modifier (CQ for PTA and GP for PT).